100% Certified Authentic

 In the late 1980s, young freelance watch designer Emmanuel Gueit would embark on a project that would prove to a big one – the Audemars Piguet Royal Oak Offshore.
 Originally conceived as a special 20th-anniversary edition of the original Royal Oak, the 1993 debut of the Offshore marked the beginning of what would eventually be a standalone collection for Audemars Piguet.

 Gueit also worked with Rolex to design the revamped Rolex Cellini collection of watches introduced in 2014.
-These days, Gueit is working to bring back Ikepod – a fan-favorite brand of the 1990s originally designed by famed industrial designer Marc Newson.
+While you might expect to see the designer doing more with Rolex watch collections, these days, Gueit is working to bring back Ikepod – a fan-favorite brand of the 1990s originally designed by famed industrial designer Marc Newson.

 Eric Giroud